ferrous-systems/wasm-training-2022/book/src/tutorial/web/javascript.md

 }
 ```

-✅ We start by checking for the file the user selected.
+✅ You should start by checking for the file the user selected.

 ```javascript
 {{#include ../../../../crates/web/app/app.js:19:23}}